roc-ket-cod-er/CustomDevBoard/journal.md

 Anyways, I'm really holding off on the RP2350 part of the board as it is pretty similar to the RP2040, and I have a custom devboard (designed for OnBoard) coming in the mail, and I can see if I made any fatal mistakes that I can learn from and not do on this board.

 **HOURS COMPLETED:1.5 (*TOTAL:18*)**

+## Day 7: Ethernet?
+(June 2nd)

+I've been having headaches for the past few days, but today I had an idea of using Ethernet.
+After a bit of research, though, it felt a bit too much, as I already have so many features, including wifi on the ESP32.

+**HOURS COMPLETED: 0.5 (*TOTAL:18.5*)**